seanmooretechwriter/dsa-study-group/wdsa-09-03-23-dfs.md

 ## Depth-First Search (DFS)

-DFS serves as a foundational algorithm in computer science and is the basis for various search and traversal algorithms.
+Depth-First Search serves as a foundational algorithm in computer science and is the basis for various search and traversal algorithms.
 It excels in scenarios where systematic exploration of a graph's structure is required, making it invaluable in applications like maze-solving, puzzle-solving, and more.

 ### Key Characteristics and Usage